Theodorescsa/anonymouslyapp/README.md

 ```
 ## Structure
 In a RESTful API, endpoints (URLs) define the structure of the API and how end users access data from our application using the HTTP methods - GET, POST, PUT, DELETE.
 Endpoints should be logically organized around _collections_ and _elements_, both of which are resources.

-In our case, we have one single resource, `movies`, so we will use the following URLS - `/movies/` and `/movies/<id>` for collections and elements, respectively:

 Endpoint |HTTP Method | CRUD Method | Result
 -- | -- |-- |--
 `/authentication/signin/` | POST | - | Status, Accesstoken and refreshtoken